 In February 2014, the residential consumer advocate in Maryland filed an appeal with the Baltimore City Circuit Court to the decision issued by the MDPSC on BGE's infrastructure replacement plan.
 On September 5, 2014, the Baltimore City Circuit Court affirmed the MDPSC decision on BGE's infrastructure replacement plan and associated surcharge.
 On October 10, 2014, the residential consumer advocate noticed its appeal to the Maryland Court of Special Appeals from the judgment entered by the Baltimore City Circuit Court.
-The Court of Special Appeals has issued a preliminary procedural schedule that sets oral argument in this matter for a date in the first two weeks of November 2015.
+The Court of Special Appeals (the Court) has issued a preliminary procedural schedule that sets oral argument in this matter for a date in the first two weeks of November 2015.
+On July 24, 2015, the residential consumer advocate's brief was filed.
+BGE's brief is due by August 24, 2015, and the residential consumer advocate's reply brief by September 15, 2015.